khibino/haskell-relational-record/tutorial.md

             references employee (emp_id)
      );

-We don't want to define `data Account` for this by hand.
-HRR gains access to our DB at compile time and automatically generates Haskell record types.
-To avoid the conflict of record field names, we recommend to make one module per table.
+We don't want to have to define `data Account` for this by hand.
+HRR accesses our DB at compile time and automatically generates Haskell record types.
+To avoid the conflict of record field names, we recommend making one module per table.
 (This limitation would be solved by `OverloadedFieldRecord` in the future.)

 Here is the content of "Account.hs":